Why do women lose breast sensation after mastectomy?

 Why is Resensation a potentially important advancement for women after mastectomy?

 Historically, sensory nerves were not repaired during breast reconstruction surgery, leaving women with limited to no return of sensation.
 Though reconstructed breasts can achieve cosmetically desirable results – size, shape, softness and symmetry – women typically cannot feel touch or temperature in the chest area after reconstruction.
 The Resensation technique allows the breast reconstruction surgeon to potentially restore lost sensation by reconnecting nerves severed during mastectomy.

 What are the potential benefits of returning sensation to the breasts?

-How long does it take to restore some level of feeling after
+How long does it take to restore some level of feeling after breast neurotization?

-Where can I find a surgeon who performs ReSensation?
+Where can I find a surgeon who performs Resensation?

-Breast neurotization with ReSensation is performed by a growing number of plastic surgeons with expertise in microsurgery.
-Find a surgeon who offers breast neurotization using our ReSensation locator.
+Breast neurotization with Resensation is performed by a growing number of plastic surgeons with expertise in microsurgery.
+Find a surgeon who offers breast neurotization using our Resensation locator.

 Is Resensation covered by insurance?